 - Pipe burst

-- Incorrect testing of immersion element – untrained engineers use only a continuity buzzer to check immersion elements.
-This is incorrect as even a faulty immersion element can show a closed circuit.
-An ohms resistance is required to establish if an immersion element is faulty.
+- Incorrect testing of immersion element – we often find that a simple continuity buzzer has been used to check immersion elements.
+This is problematic, as even a faulty immersion element can show a closed circuit.
+An ohms resistance is required to establish if an immersion element is faulty

-- Checking the pump incorrectly – a certain voltage is required at a PulsaCoil A Class pump, if that voltage is present and the engineer is still not getting hot water and he tells you the pump is faulty, he could be wrong.
-This does not necessarily mean the pump is faulty.
-This can be correctly inspected in other ways to ensure it is the pump that is faulty.
+- Checking the pump incorrectly – a certain voltage is required for a PulsaCoil A Class pump.
+If this voltage is showing and the engineer is still not getting hot water, he could be wrong in diagnosing a fault in the pump.
+This should be correctly inspected in other ways to ensure that it is in fact the pump that is faulty

-- Not knowing how to test the relay – just because the relay is not allowing power to pass does not mean the relay is faulty.
+- Not knowing how to properly test the relay – just because the relay is not allowing power to pass does not mean it is faulty.
 The relay is connected to other components that tell it to switch on or off.
-This can be inspected by bypassing a component safely.
+This can be inspected by bypassing a component safely

-- Not resetting thermostats – Some engineers believe if a thermostat is not showing continuity it must be faulty.
-This is not always true, sometimes a simple reset can fix the problem, if the problem persists then we would recommend changing it.
-Resetting the thermostat is simple if you know what you are doing but can be hard and dangerous if you don’t.
+- Not resetting thermostats – some engineers believe if a thermostat is not showing continuity it must be faulty.
+This is not always true, sometimes a simple reset can fix the problem.
+Resetting the thermostat is simple if you know what you are doing, but can be difficult and extremely hazardous if you don’t.
+If the problem persists then we would recommend changing it.

-- Not check supply – this may sound simple but ‘Off Peak’ supplies only come on at night.
-Different types of test will have to be done instead of your standard voltage test.
+- Failing to check the supply – this may sound simple but ‘Off Peak’ supplies only come on at night, so different types of test will have to be performed in lieu of a standard voltage test.
 This can save you money as the ‘Off Peak’ supply is your network distributors responsibility.